 Setting Description Rule Description A textual description of the current rule, automatically assembled from the basic rule behavior settings contained in this tab.
 For example, changes to the URL test string or rule mode will be automatically reflected in the descriptive text in this field.
 It is possible to override this text with your own description, however no further automatic updates will be made.
-To reset the description back to the default autogenerated string, click the reset button.
-Rule mode Web Accelerator can be set to accelerate or exclude all pages and resources identified by this rule.
+To reset the description back to the default auto-generated string, click the reset button.
+Rule mode Web Content Accelerator can be set to accelerate or exclude all pages and resources identified by this rule.
 Accelerate mode is the default, and performs the desired optimization defined within the rule properties on a matching request.
 The alternative is to set the rule to exclude optimization for pages or resources that match the supplied URL test.
 A third mode, strip , strips out resource references where a match is encountered.

-Setting Description URL test These rules only apply to requests that match the specified text.
+URL test These rules only apply to requests that match the specified text.
 The text is compared with the full URL including the hostname if the Match external resources box is checked, otherwise it is compared only with the URL path.
 You can specify a substring that must be contained in the URL, or a wildcard or regular expression that must match the entire URL.
+Note: Before using regular expressions, read and understand the security considerations in "Using Regular Expressions" on page 342.
 Applies to externally hosted resources This setting allows you match against resources held external to the Web application.
 If enabled, the rule will only match requests for hosts that are not included in the Application Scope, and the string contained in the URL test field will be matched against the hostname and path contained in the request.
 For example, you may wish to exclude media files on your Web page that are included from an external media hosting Web site.
 If this is the case, you can select this option and specify a wild-carded string in the URL test field that includes the name of the hosting site in addition to the URL path of the media files you are interested in.
 Rule chaining Allow settings for this rule to chain to other rules.
 Please refer to the Rule Chaining section above for more details.